matari/RooTasker/CONTRIBUTING.md

-# Contributing to RooTasker
+# Contributing to Roo+

-RooTasker is a VS Code extension for task automation, built as a fork of Roo Code.
+Roo+ is a VS Code extension for task automation, built as a fork of Roo Code.
 We welcome contributions that enhance its functionality or fix issues.

 You'll find the code for this extension primarily in:
 - **Scheduler Components**: